vmware-archive/clarity/_documentation/forms.md

 ### Compact Forms

-For forms inside of smaller containers like modals or wizards, the whitespace around form groups and form blocks can be minimized by using the `.compact` classname.
+For forms inside of smaller containers like modals or wizards, the whitespace around form groups and form blocks can be minimized by using the <code>.compact</code> classname.

 <clr-forms-compact-demo></clr-forms-compact-demo>